-Midwestern Women's Institute (MWI) provides a course of study for any woman who wants to enable and enhance spiritual and practical skills necessary for effective service.
-Midwestern believes that when God calls a married man into full-time ministry, He also calls the man's wife.
-The couple is one in marriage and one in ministry.
-Their roles are unique, but they are a team.
-MWI offers courses designed to equip the wife of a minister to be a more effective part of this team as well as equipping her for ministry in their home, church, and community.
+Midwestern Women's Institute (MWI) provides a course of study for any woman regardless of marital or occupational status who wants to enable and enhance spiritual and practical skills necessary for effective service.
+MWI offers courses designed to equip women for ministry in the home, church, and community.